fenimore/ghess/README.md

 - headers string [for PGN]
 - history []int

-As long as it remains on my `TODO` list to change, these fields are unexported and for accessing this data, one can call `Board.Stats()` to return a `map[string]string` of various imminently useful fields, such as "turn", "check", and "scores" (see `ghess.go` `Stats()` for a complete list.

 ## Bitmap

 The chess engine works with a 120 (10x12) bitmap `[]byte` slice, stored in the `Board` `board` field.
 This boils down to (accessible with the `/coordinates` command in `clichess.go`):